BIG-IP Controller¶

 parameter targets the Fluentd Pod’s Namespace:In this example, the host value includes the cnf-gateway Namespace.

-If CNF is deployed on a cluster with multiple worker nodes, then it is best to set the downloader persistent storage access to
+If CNF is deployed on a cluster with multiple worker nodes, the downloader pod requires a persistent volume with a storage class that supports the

 ReadWriteMany

-f5-downloader: enabled: true downloader: … storage: enabled: true access: ReadWriteMany storageClassName: robin-rwx
+f5-downloader: enabled: true downloader: … storage: enabled: true access: ReadWriteMany storageClassName: managed-nfs-storage

 Note: Along with this pod, CRD updater sidecar will also come up in the BIG-IP Controller pod.